mpsonntag/prespost/201900_GSoC/Proposals.md

 well-defined formats like the odML[2] metadata format and the NIX[3] format for scientific data.

-To push the quality of published and shared scientific data, this project is extended by a scientific data files validation microservice.
-The existing prototype gin-valid[4] enables validation of BIDS[5] files within a GIN repository.
+To push the quality of published and shared scientific data, a microservice for validation of scientific data formats is being established.
+The gin-valid[4] service currently enables validation of BIDS[5] files within a GIN repository.

 Goal of the project is to extend this service to support the validation of further scientific data formats, e.g. NIX, odML, PyNN[6] or NeuroML[7], as well as to enhance the usability of the existing prototype.

-A successful application will have some experience with the Go programming language and is familiar with git and github related topics.
+A successful candidate will have experience with the Go programming language and is familiar with git and github related topics.

 [1] https://gin.g-node.org